 Video Passwords – There is one video password that is the same for all of us.
-It is written right below the video on each lesson page.
+It is written below each video on each lesson page.
 It is different from the password you use to log in.

 Why do videos need passwords?
 Because they are hosted on Vimeo – that way you can download them or watch them on mobile devices.

 Video password won’t work.
-Be sure that you are entering it correctly.
+Be sure that you are entering it correctly and using the video password (that’s written below each video).
 I can’t tell you how many times I am sure I was typing my password correctly, but I wasn’t.
-Especially on mobile devices, they seem to be extra tricky.
+Especially on mobile devices, they seem to be extra tricky with auto capital letters.

 Be sure there are no spaces before, in, or after the password.